-There are a few islands in Greece that are small, remote and remain away from the beaten track.
-These small “paradises on earth” can only promise you one thing: complete relaxation at its simplest form.
+There are a few islands that are small, remote and remain away from the beaten track.
+These small “paradises on earth” can only promise you one thing: complete relaxation in its simplest form.
 A beach, a tavern, and a sunset are the main ingredients of this type of holiday and be sure that you will lose track of time the moment you set foot on the island.

-Donoussa is an island of the Cyclades and more precisely it belongs to the Small Cyclades sub-complex, located north east of Naxos.
+Donoussa is an island of the Cyclades and more precisely it belongs to the Small Cyclades sub-complex, located northeast of Naxos.
 Like most of the Cyclades, the landscape is arid and wild.
 There is only one main village called Stavros, which is the port of the island and the center of life on the island, where taverns, hotels, bars, and shops are located.
 Beaches in Donousa are small in number but really impressive.
-Kedros, Kalotaritissa, Livadi and the beach of Stavros is where you will have some of the most memorable moments on the island.
+Kedros, Kalotaritissa, Livadi and the beach of Stavros are where you will have some of the most memorable moments on the island.

 Where to stay: Althea studios

-If a 10-hours-long ferry trip from Piraeus does not discourage you from finding the place to unwind during your summer holidays, then Lispi is the place for you.
+If a 10-hours-long ferry trip from Piraeus does not discourage you from finding a place to unwind during your summer holidays, then Lispi is the place for you.
 Your days here will include sipping ouzo and eating grilled octopus at a traditional “ouzerie”, swimming in turquoise waters, exploring the nearby Arkioi, Aspronisia, Tiganakia and Marathi islets, having a siesta under a tamarisk tree and eating amazing food at Dilaila, one of the most delicious restaurants of the Dodecanese islands.

 Where to stay: Studios Angela